ddella/PHP8-Nginx/docker-compose.md

 >Step 1 was already covered at the beginning of the tutorial

-## Docker Compose commands to start the Web Server
+## Docker Compose commands to start/stop the Web Server
 This is the `yaml` file to run the Web Server detached.

-1. To start the Web Server environment, just type the following command:
+1. To **start** the Web Server environment, just type the following command:

 ```sh
 docker compose -f docker-compose.yml --project-name webserver up -d
 ```

-2. To stop the server, just type the following command:
+2. To **stop** the server, just type the following command:

 ```sh
 docker compose -f docker-compose.yml --project-name webserver rm -fs